 Receivables: Accounts and grants receivables are carried at original invoice amount less an estimate made for doubtful receivables based on a review of all outstanding amounts on a monthly basis.
-The loan receivable is generally stated at the amount of outstanding principal less unamortized costs.
 Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current economic conditions.
 Receivables are written off when deemed uncollectible.
 Recoveries of receivables previously written off are recorded when received.
 A receivable is considered to be past due if any portion of the receivable balance is outstanding for more than 30 days.
 Interest is not recorded on any past due balances.
-Management has determined that receivables are fully collectible, and there was no allowance for doubtful receivables at June 30, 2017 and 2016.
+Management has determined that receivables are fully collectible, and there was no allowance for doubtful receivables at June 30, 2018 and 2017.